crissxross/crissxross-site/src/content/archive/revolution-of-words.md

   - showcase
   - remixworx
 displayType: major
-collaborators: My last collaboration with Randy Adams (1951-2014).
+collaborators: My final collaboration with Randy Adams (1951-2014).
 publisher: remixworx
 moreinfo: >-
   In memory of Randy, aka runran.
 The concept was his and he wrote the text